-- The payment was received under a separation or divorce agreement finalized on or before December 31, 2018 that does not designate the payments as nontaxable. - The payment was received under a separation or divorce agreement finalized on or before December 31, 2018 but modified on or after January 1, 2019 that does not designate the payments as non-taxable and does not reference Section 11051 of Pub.
-L. 115-97 that makes alimony/spousal support non-taxable.
+- The payment was received under a separation or divorce agreement finalized on or before December 31, 2018 that designates the payments as non-taxable. - The payment was received under a separation or divorce agreement finalized on or after January 1, 2019. - The payment was received under a separation or divorce agreement finalized on or before December 31, 2018 but modified on or after January 1, 2019 and provides that Section 11051 of Pub.
+L. 115-97 applies to the modification which makes the alimony/spousal support nontaxable.